U.S. Army Corps of Engineers, DoD.

 FOR FURTHER INFORMATION CONTACT:

 Mr. David Olson, Headquarters, Operations and Regulatory Division, Washington, DC at 202-761-4922.

 Start Supplemental Information

 Pursuant to its authorities in Section 7 of the Rivers and Harbors Act of 1917 (40 Stat.
 266; 33 U.S.C.
 1) and Chapter XIX of the Army Appropriations Act of 1919 (40 Stat.
 892; 33 U.S.C.
-3), the Corps of Engineers is proposing amendments to regulations in 33 CFR part 334 for the establishment of a permanent restricted area in waters of the Washington Channel in Washington, DC In a memorandum dated September 15, 2017, Ft.
-McNair requested that the Corps establish this permanent restricted area.
-The proposed permanent restricted area is necessary to fulfill the current security needs of Ft.
-McNair and Joint Base Myer-Henderson Hall (JBM-HH) at these facilities.
-Ft.
-McNair is the headquarters of the Army's Military District of Washington and home of the National Defense University as well as the official residence of the U.S. Army's Vice Chief of Staff.
+3), the U.S. Army Corps of Engineers (Corps) is proposing to amend its regulations at 33 CFR part 334 for the establishment of a restricted area in waters of the Washington Channel in Washington, DC.
+In a memorandum dated April 16, 2020, Fort McNair submitted a revised request to the Corps for a proposed rule to establish this restricted area.
+The proposed restricted area is necessary to fulfill the current security needs of Fort McNair and Joint Base Myer-Henderson Hall (JBM-HH) at these facilities.
+Fort McNair is the headquarters of the Army's Military District of Washington and home of the National Defense University as well as the official residence of the U.S. Army's Vice Chief of Staff.

 a.
 Regulatory Planning and Review